 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”

-Although Jesus Christ indicates in John 3:16 that God loves everyone (i.e., the world), He declares in verses 17 and 18, as well as in Mark 16:16, that those who do not trust in Him (i.e., God’s Son) for salvation are condemned (i.e., will not be forgiven for their sins).
+Although Jesus Christ indicates in John 3:16 that God loves everyone, He declares in verses 17 and 18, as well as in Mark 16:16, that those who do not trust in Him (i.e., God’s Son) for eternal salvation are condemned (i.e., will not be forgiven for their sins).
 Although God is loving, He will do what is just (i.e., righteous), which includes punishing those whose sins have not been forgiven, because they have not trusted in Jesus Christ as their Savior (see Romans 2:5).

 Paul writes in Romans 10:9-10, “[I]f you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”

-This scripture passage makes it sufficiently clear that to receive eternal salvation, each person must affirm that they have accepted Jesus Christ as their Savior.
-In other words, no one should expect to receive eternal salvation unless they are trusting in the death of Christ on the cross to be the only sacrifice that God will accept for their sins.
+Romans 10:9-10 makes it sufficiently clear that to receive eternal salvation, each person must affirm that they have accepted Jesus Christ as their Savior.
+In other words, no one should expect to receive eternal salvation unless they are trusting in the death of Christ on a cross to be the only sacrifice that God will accept as the necessary atonement for his (or her) sins.

 And, in Ephesians 2:8-9, Paul writes, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”

-This passage of scripture likewise indicates that faith is necessary to receive eternal salvation, and the context of the passage infers that this faith must be in Jesus Christ.
-The passage also emphasizes that salvation is not earned by doing good works.
+Like the two previous scriptures, Ephesians 2:8-9 indicates that faith is necessary to receive eternal salvation, and the context infers that this faith (or trust) must be in Jesus Christ.
+Furthermore, this scripture emphasizes that salvation is not earned by doing good works.